Obituary of Paul David Killion

 Please share your memories and condolences in the online JERNS FUNERAL CHAPEL Guest Book where these memories are being viewed.
 Donations in Paul’s memory may be made to the charity of your choice.

-Credit: *Much of the history and words about Paul’s musical activity come from Heritage Music Review - A Monthly Guide to Early Rock, Blues, Country, Folk, and Traditional Jazz for the Seattle Area, the January 1995 edition.To plant a tree in memory of Paul Killion, please visit Tribute Store
+Credit: *Much of the history and words about Paul’s musical activity come from Heritage Music Review - A Monthly Guide to Early Rock, Blues, Country, Folk, and Traditional Jazz for the Seattle Area, the January 1995 edition.To plant a beautiful memorial tree in memory of Paul Killion, please visit our Tree Store

 who we are